Educational

 Space-π

-The CubeSats Geoscan 1U and Geoscan 3U are being developed within the parameters of the Russian educational project for the creation of satellite constellation (Space-π) for student career guidance which is supported by the Innovation Assistance Foundation.
+The CubeSat Geoscan 3U is being developed within the parameters of the Russian educational project for the creation of satellite constellation (Space-π) for student career guidance which is supported by the Innovation Assistance Foundation.

 Interested to learn more?